 New Castle, Silt, Parachute now accepting nomination petitions for April election

-The western Garfield County municipalities of Parachute, Silt and New Castle started accepting Monday nomination petitions for April city council elections.
+The western Garfield County municipalities of Parachute, Silt and New Castle started accepting nomination petitions for April city council elections Monday.

 For all three cities, ballots will be mailed out as early as March 14.
 The general election is slated for April 5.